Underactuated Robotics

 Continuous Time

 If we wish to solve the continuous-time version of the problem, then we can discretize time and use the formulations above.
 The most important decision is the discretization / numerical integration scheme.
 For linear systems, if we assume that the control inputs are held constant for each time step (aka zero-order hold), then we can integrate the dynamics perfectly: $$\bx[n+1] = \bx[n] + \int_{t_n}^{t_n + h} \left[ {\bf A} \bx(t) + {\bf B}\bu[n] \right]dt = e^{{\bf A}h}\bx[n] + {\bf A}^{-1}(e^{{\bf A}h} - {\bf I}){\bf B}\bu[n],$$ is the simple case (when ${\bf A}$ is invertible).
-But in general, we can use any finitely-parameterized representation of $\bu(t)$ and any numerical integration scheme.
-Many (but not all) integration schemes will still be convex in the decision variables.
+Section 2.1 of these MIT 2.14 notes has a nice presentation of the derivation.

 Nonconvex Trajectory Optimization